WVUHPC/Introduction-HPC/_episodes/02-cli.md

 {: .output}

 If you want to delete odd, you can do it in two ways.
-The command `rm`allows you to delete one or more files entered as arguments.
+The command `rm` allows you to delete one or more files entered as arguments.
 Let\'s delete all the files inside odd, followed by the deletion of the folder `odd` itself:

 ~~~
-$> rm odd/*
+$ rm odd/*
-$> rmdir odd
+$ rmdir odd
 ~~~
 {: .language-bash}

 Another option is to delete a folder recursively, this is a powerful but also dangerous option.
-Even if deleting a file is not actually filling with zeros the location of the data, on HPC systems the recovery of data is practice unfeasible.
+Quite unlike Windows/MacOS, recovering deleted files through a "Trash Can" or "Recycling Bin" does not happen in Linux; deleting is permanent.
 Let\'s delete the folder even recursively:

 ~~~
-$> rm -r even
+$ rm -r even
 ~~~
 {: .language-bash}